Louisvdw/dbus-serialbattery/docs/docs/general/features.md

 sidebar_position: 2
 ---

-The driver can ahndle batteries from 3 to 32 cells.
+The driver can handle batteries from 3 to 32 cells.
 It will act as Battery Monitor inside Venus OS and update the following values:

 * Voltage
 * Current